 As crazy as a shoe organizer sounds, this is a great option for those with limited space.
 It can easily be hung on a wall, fence or even in your kitchen.
-Choose a shoe organizer that has fabric which allows water to drain easily, then fill each pouch with organic soil with about an inch of space left on the top.
+Choose a shoe organizer that has fabric that allows water to drain easily, then fill each pouch with organic soil with about an inch of space left on the top.
 Now all you need are your herbs.

 I like this plan for a hanging herb garden from The Country Chic Cottage because she lines her pockets with coco liners, which will help to retain moisture and keep the soil from spilling out when you water.
-Wool batting is another moisture holding liner that you could use.
+Wool batting is another moisture-holding liner that you could use.
 This will be especially helpful if you are planting your hanging herb garden in a place that gets a lot of foot traffic.

 5. Tin Planters and Food Cans

-We often think of the cans from food as recyclable items, but they make terrific short term planters.
+We often think of the cans from food as recyclable items, but they make terrific short-term planters.
 Tin cans are a great option for those wanting to reduce pollution and will save you money without having to purchase plant pots.

 To get the cans ready for planting: